-Internet and related technology.
-A number of crucial and information-intensive interactions are now occurring in online settings, including online dispute resolution.88 This creates many advantages:
+interactions are now occurring in online settings, including online dispute resolution.88 This creates many advantages:

-- (a) bringing two parties "together, in person, at the same time, with both parties suitably informed about the dispute is costly and difficult."89 Doing so involves travel, scheduling, and precisely-timed information support.
-90 While courts today attempt to deal with these issues efficiently, often the cost of doing so involves imposing "large, often-forgotten costs on the public."91 Such societal costs exist in the form of the public and police officers waiting in line for hours in courthouses.
-92 As a result, it is comparatively cheap for the user to use e-technology for dispute resolution.
-For some, e-technology "may be the only feasible option for individuals who are unable to afford travelling long distances";93 - (b) it creates a record of the proceedings without the need for hardcopy, transcription services, and so on; - (c) it can help inform and steer the participants, step by step, through the process;
+- (a) Bringing two parties "together, in person, at the same time, with both parties suitably informed about the dispute is costly and difficult."
+Doing so involves travel, scheduling, and precisely timed information support.
+While courts today attempt to deal with these issues efficiently, often the cost of doing so involves imposing "large, often-forgotten costs on the public."
+Such societal costs exist in the form of the public and police officers waiting in line for hours in courthouses.
+As a result, it is comparatively cheap for the user to use e-technology for dispute resolution.
+For some, e-technology "may be the only feasible option for individuals who are unable to afford travelling long distances"; 3 - (b) it creates a record of the proceedings without the need for hardcopy, transcription services, and so on; - (c) it can help inform and steer the participants, step by step, through the process; - (d) it can use a series of Q and A documents to help a participant understand the issues, the options for resolving them, and activate various steps, such as evidence gathering, negotiated settlement and adjudication;